Pomax/react-onclickoutside/README.md

 If you want the mixin to ignore certain elements, then add the class `ignore-react-onclickoutside` to that element and the callback won't be invoked when the click happens inside elements with that class.

 For bugs and enhancements hit up https://github.com/Pomax/react-onclickoutside/issues

+## Listening to the 'click' event instead of mousedown and touchstart

+By default, this mixin will call handleClickOutside() when either the mousedown or touchstart DOM events are fired.
+To listen instead to the 'click' event, set 'useClickEvent' property on your component to true